 In order to satisfy Minnesota Rules Chapter 8410 Metropolitan Area Local Water Management, each SRWMO member community shall prepare a local water management plan in conformance with the goals, policies, and standards of this plan.
 The local water plan must be a chapter of each community’s local comprehensive plan.

-Local water plans must be updated at two milestones::

-Within 2 years of SRWMO adoption of a new generation of the SRWMO Watershed Management Plan.

-Not more than two years before the local comprehensive plan is due (MN Rules 8410.0160 Subp 6).

-At each of these milestones local water plans are reviewed by the WMO and Metropolitan Council, approved by the WMO, and adopted by the city or township (see (MN Statutes 103B.235 subd.
-3 and 3a).

-It is not the intent of the SRWMO that local water plans be overhauled upon adoption of a new generation of the SRWMO Watershed Management Plan if the local water plan has been recently updated.
-In these instances, the city must update, if needed, goals, policies and implementation sections for consistency with the new SRWMO plan.
-During this process, local controls or ordinances should be updated for consistency with the new SRWMO plan.
-Updates to natural resource inventories, assessments of problems, and most maps generally do not need to be part of these updates.

-Minor amendments to the WMO plan do not necessitate local water plan updates.
+Local water plans must be updated not more than two years before the local comprehensive plan is due (MN Rules 8410.0160 Subp 6).
+Local water plans for SRWMO communities are being updated in 2019 during finalization of the SRWMO 4th Generation Watershed Management Plan.
+The SRWMO will review and approve these local water plans to ensure they are consistent with the 4th Generation SRWMO Plan.
+If at any time the SRWMO discovers a significant inconsistency between a local water plan and the SRWMO plan, it may require an amendment of the local water plan to address it.

 Local Water Plan Content Requirements